 Besenkunst literally means broom art and it evolved out of the question what makes an artist an artist.

-“How does somebody actually become an artist?”
+“How does one become an artist?”

-“Firstly you need a broom.”
+“First you need a broom.”